 If your child has asthma, you can create the best home environment possible by knowing which asthma triggers are at work and eliminating or minimizing exposure to them.

 Your doctor can help you identify the triggers, which might include common stuff like dust mites and pollen.

 Maintaining good indoor air quality in your home is an important aspect of asthma management.
 Irritants such as tobacco or wood smoke, perfumes, aerosol sprays, cleaning products, and fumes from paint or cooking gas can trigger flare-ups.
 Even scented candles or fresh newsprint are triggers for some people with asthma.

 To maintain good air quality inside your home:

-If you try these measures, but are still concerned about your home's air quality, consider buying an air cleaner with a HEPA (high efficiency particulate air) filter for your child's bedroom or playroom.
-Central air filtration systems are also available, but much more expensive.
+If you take these steps, but are still concerned about your home's air quality, consider buying an air cleaner with a HEPA (high efficiency particulate air) filter for your child's bedroom or playroom.
+Central air filtration systems are also an option, but are much more expensive.

 Dust mites, a very common asthma trigger, are microscopic bugs that live in household dust.
 Their diet consists primarily of shed human skin cells.
 They're especially plentiful in upholstered furniture, on some kinds of bedding, and in rugs.
 The highest concentration of dust mites in the home is usually found in bedrooms.

 Molds are microscopic plant-like organisms.
 They can grow on many surfaces, and flourish in damp places like bathrooms and basements.
 Molds reproduce by sending spores into the air; inhaled mold spores are a common asthma trigger.